-- Improved Productive efficiency allows business to produce the SAME AMOUNT OF OUTPUT with fewer workers. - These lay-offs are GOOD for society because they reduce scarcity because more products are produced by the laid-off workers.
+- Improved Productive efficiency allows business to produce the SAME AMOUNT OF OUTPUT with fewer workers. - These lay-offs are GOOD for society because they reduce scarcity because more products are produced by the laid-off workers in some other company.